 The cropped trouser will – more often than not – require ankle exposure.
 For those up to speed with common-sense hygiene, wearing shoes – sans socks – in summer, can only end one way: sweaty and smelly feet; the odour setting up home in your spotless luxury kicks or leather brogues.

-Invisible socks or sockettes are indeed, the answer.
-Despite their daintiness, these obscure foot covers are indeed, man-material, and come made without the sock trunk, so your mankles remain blissfully exposed, without fear of smelling.
+Invisible socks or sockettes are, indeed, the answer.
+Despite their daintiness, these obscure foot coverers cut off below your mankles, leaving them blissfully exposed, without fear of smelling.

 Cropped Trousers & The Correct Shoes

 Now that we’ve separated the folders from the rollers (and the lovers of the pre-crop) on how to wear cropped pants, knowing what shoes and pants to wear together – with your exposed ankles between the two, is the final component.

 Cropped Trousers On A Suit

 Yes, this is now a thing thanks to the likes of Thom Browne.
 Next time you buy a suit you may find yourself asking for the trousers to be cut extra short.
 Keep in mind this is cool now, but maybe not next year… it may not be suitable for work either.
 Regardless, if you’re into the cropped suit look then opt for no sock and stick with plain coloured suits.
 Bright or patterned suits might attract a bit too much attention.